DCT-Berinyuy/MediFast-Cameroon/README.md

 4. Deploy your project

 #### Environment Variables
-If your application uses environment variables (e.g., for Supabase), make sure to configure them in your Vercel project settings under Settings → Environment Variables.

-The project is configured with `vercel.json` to ensure correct deployment settings for a Vite React application.
+This application uses Supabase for backend services.
+To deploy securely:

+1. **Never expose credentials in source code**
+2. **Configure environment variables in Vercel Dashboard**:
+   - Navigate to your project in the Vercel Dashboard
+   - Go to Settings → Environment Variables
+   - Add these variables:
+     - `VITE_SUPABASE_URL`: Your Supabase project URL
+     - `VITE_SUPABASE_ANON_KEY`: Your Supabase anon key
+3. **Protect your credentials**: Always store sensitive data in environment variables, never in the codebase
+4. **Local development**: Use `.env.local` file which is ignored by git (update your `.gitignore` if needed)

+⚠️ **Security Note**: The application is designed to load sensitive configuration from environment variables.
+Ensure these are configured correctly in your deployment environment and never commit actual credentials to the repository.

 ## 🏗️ Project Structure